Group kicks off with 6 members.

 Many of you don’t need more courses or conferences.
-Your biggest challenge in finishing your book is you need accountability and support: in your regular space, within your weekly flow, for the time it takes to reach your goal.
-The truth is, a lot of writers aren’t seeing results because they continue to invest in one-time events instead of hiring a coach as they might a personal trainer, or joining a group that:
+Your biggest challenge in finally finishing your book is that you need accountability and support: in your regular space, within your weekly flow, for the time it takes to reach your goal.
+The truth is, a lot of writers don't see results because they continue to invest in one-time events instead of hiring an editor to help with development, or joining a group that:

 Resolves writing blocks.